toddholmberg/pydanny-event-notes/DjangoConEurope2012/10-steps-to-better-postgresql-performance.rst

 One schema trick
 -----------------

-* If one model ha sa constantly-updated section and a rarely-updated section
+* If one model has a constantly-updated section and a rarely-updated section

     * last-seen on site field
     * cut out that field into a new model